 Can this so-called “king of mushrooms” live up to its name?
 Let’s find out!

 Humans, like many other organisms, need oxygen to live.
 Without it, mitochondria, the powerhouses of cells, would be unable to produce chemical energy (adenosine triphosphate or ATP) needed to fuel the biological processes in your body.
-The process by which ATP is produced is called oxidative phosphorylation.
+A process called oxidative phosphorylation produces ATP.

 While oxidative phosphorylation is an essential process, it also produces cell-damaging free radicals.
 Various factors like stress, diet and environmental exposure can result in a surplus of free radicals compared to the anti-oxidants that would combat them.
 This imbalance is referred to as “oxidative stress.”

 Severe oxidative stress can lead to damage to components of the cell (including DNA), cell death (also known as inappropriate apoptosis), and disruptions in cellular signaling.
 Oxidative stress can lead to premature aging and the development of many age-related ailments and conditions.